Dor-sketch/HopfieldNetCore/README.md

 - **Dynamic Controls**: Utilize interactive buttons to manipulate the network's state, analyze its properties, and explore theoretical concepts.
 - **Educational Insights**: Access detailed explanations and mathematical equations that underpin the network's operations, enhancing understanding of neural network dynamics.
 - **Advanced Visualizations**: Explore the network in 3D and create GIFs to visualize the network's state changes over time.

+Note: This project is still under development, and some features may be incomplete or subject to change.

 <p align="center">
   <img src="images/energy_func_visu.png" alt="Energy Function Visualization" width="400">